What is business continuity?

-Business continuity is an organization's ability to maintain essential functions during and after a disaster has occurred.
-Business continuity planning establishes risk management processes and procedures that aim to prevent interruptions to mission-critical services, and reestablish full function to the organization as quickly and smoothly as possible.
+Business continuity is an organization's ability to maintain critical business functions during a disaster and after it has occurred.
+Business continuity planning establishes risk management processes and procedures that aim to prevent interruptions to mission-critical services and reestablish full day-to-day function to the organization as quickly and smoothly as possible.

 The most basic business continuity requirement is to keep essential functions up and running during a disaster and to recover with as little downtime as possible.
-A business continuity plan considers various unpredictable events, such as natural disasters, fires, disease outbreaks, cyberattacks and other external threats.
+A business continuity plan considers unpredictable events and potential threats, such as natural disasters, fires, disease outbreaks, pandemics, supply chain disruptions, cyber attacks and other external threats.

-Business continuity is important for organizations of any size, but it might not be practical for any but the largest enterprises to maintain all functions for the duration of a disaster.
-According to many experts, the first step in business continuity planning is deciding what functions are essential and allocating the available budget accordingly.
+A business continuity strategy is important for organizations of any size, but it might not be practical for any but the largest enterprises to maintain all functions for the duration of a disaster.
+According to many experts, the first step in business continuity and disaster recovery planning is deciding what functions are essential and allocating the available budget accordingly.
 Once crucial components have been identified, administrators can put failover mechanisms in place.

 Technologies such as disk mirroring enable an organization to maintain up-to-date copies of data in geographically dispersed locations, not just in the primary data center.
-This enables data access to continue uninterrupted if one location is disabled and protects against data loss.
+This helps data access functions continue uninterrupted if one location is disabled and protects against data loss.

 Why is business continuity important?

 At a time when downtime is unacceptable, business continuity is critical.
 Downtime comes from a variety of sources.
-Some threats, such as cyberattacks and extreme weather, seem to be getting worse.
-It's important to have a business continuity plan in place that considers any potential disruptions to operations.
+Some threats, such as cyber attacks and extreme weather, seem to be getting worse.
+According to Gartner, cyber attacks are growing in sophistication and exploiting poor cybersecurity threat detection.
+Therefore, it's important to have a business continuity plan in place that considers any potential disruptions to operations.

 Business continuity might even be a requirement for legal or compliance reasons.
-Especially in an era of increased regulation, it's important to understand which regulations affect a given organization.
+It's important to understand which regulations affect a given organization, especially in an era of increased regulation.

 What does business continuity include?

+- Defined levels of response.
 Proper business continuity includes different levels of response.
-Not everything is mission-critical, so it's important to lay out what is most vital to keep running, and what could stand to come back online at later times.
+Not everything is mission-critical, so it's important to lay out what is most vital to keep running and what could come back online at later times.
 It's crucial to be honest about recovery time objectives and recovery point objectives.

-The process includes the whole organization, from executive management on down.
-Although IT might drive the business continuity, it's essential to get buy-in from management and communicate key information to the entire organization.
-One other important area of collaboration is with the security team -- although the two groups often work separately, an organization can gain a lot by sharing information across these departments.
-At the very least, everyone should know the basic steps for how the organization plans to respond.
+- A collaborative and transparent process.
+The business continuity process includes the whole organization, from executive management on down.
+Although IT might drive the process, it's essential to get buy-in from management and other stakeholders and to communicate key information to the entire organization.
+Everyone should know the basic steps for how the organization plans to respond.
+An important area of collaboration is with the security team; although IT and the security team often work separately, an organization benefits when the two departments share information.

 A business continuity plan has three key elements: Resilience, recovery and contingency.